natcap/invest.users-guide/source/sdr.rst

 Calibration Parameters :math:`IC_0` and :math:`k_b`
 ---------------------------------------------------

-:math:`IC_0` and k are calibration parameters that define the relationship between the index of connectivity and the sediment delivery ratio (SDR).
-Vigiak et al. (2012) suggest that :math:`IC_0` is landscape independent and that the model is more sensitive to k.
+:math:`IC_0` and :math:`k_b` are calibration parameters that define the relationship between the index of connectivity and the sediment delivery ratio (SDR).
+Vigiak et al. (2012) suggest that :math:`IC_0` is landscape independent and that the model is more sensitive to :math:`k_b` .
 Advances in sediment modeling science should refine our understanding of the hydrologic connectivity and help improve this guidance.
-In the meantime, following other authors (Jamshidi et al., 2013), we recommend setting these parameters to their default values (:math:`IC_0`=0.5 and :math:`k_b`=2), and using k only for calibration (Vigiak et al., 2012).
+In the meantime, following other authors (Jamshidi et al., 2013), we recommend setting these parameters to their default values ( :math:`IC_0`=0.5 and :math:`k_b` =2), and using k only for calibration (Vigiak et al., 2012).